ObsidianLabs/algorand-tutorial/tutorial-1.md

 ### Atomic transfer

 Atomic transfer makes sure multiple operations either all succeed or all fail.
 Open `2.atomic_transfer.json` to see an example.
 The whole transaction object consists a `txns` array field where you can give multiple transaction parts.
 Different parts can have diverse transaction types, contents, and signers.
-In the example given we constructed an atomic transfer that made sure Alice send Bob 1 ALGO at the same time Bob send Charlie 1 ALGO.
+In the example given we constructed an atomic transfer that made sure Alice sends Bob 1 ALGO at the same time Bob sends Charlie 1 ALGO.
 This structure is crucial when we contruct a transaction to use the Dynamic Fee smart contract.

 For more information about atomic transfer, please refer the [official docs](https://developer.algorand.org/docs/features/atomic_transfers).

 ### Multisig

 You can also construct multisig transactions in Algorand Studio.
 See `3.multisig.json` for example and refer to the [docs](https://developer.algorand.org/docs/features/accounts/create/#multisignature) for more information.

+### Others

 Algorand Studio will use the same structure to construct transactions for smart contracts.
 We will talk about this in the [next tutorial](tutorial-2.md).
 There are also other types of transactions which we left for the [third tutorial](tutorial-3.md).